 Master of Accounting and Finance at Flinders University – 53% off

-This postgraduate accounting and finance qualification will provide you with accounting and finance knowledge, competencies and skills to support ethical, global business management and leadership of organisations.
+Develop a strong foundation of business, accounting and finance knowledge, competencies and capabilities to support ethical, global business management and leadership of organisations.

 This program combines core units in accounting and finance, allowing you to explore key topics such as accounting principles, taxation law, private equity and portfolio management.
 With accreditation from CPA Australia, CA ANZ and the Institute of Public Accountants, you’ll be well-positioned to pursue a wide range of careers across the accounting and finance sectors upon graduation.